made my own night mode

 12 Nov 2015 12:28 | apple | iOS

-I decided to roll my tethering bypass idea into a script to make it easy to
+I decided to roll my tethering bypass idea into a script to make it easy to use.

-This script automates the fiddly configuration bits and gives you a quick way
+This script automates the fiddly configuration bits and gives you a quick way to throw up a proxy that will bypass tethering restrictions on iOS.

 [read more...]